ilanman/Rpres_ML_2/index.md

 # Motivation
 <space>

-- separate data into meaningful or useful groups
+- Separate data into meaningful or useful groups
-  - capture natural structure of the data
+  - Capture natural structure of the data
-  - starting point for further analysis
+  - Starting point for further analysis
-- cluster for utility
+- Cluster for utility
-  - summarizing data for less expensive computation
+  - Summarizing data for less expensive computation
-  - data compression
+  - Data compression

 ----